phillipadsmith/2014.phillipadsmith.com/_posts/2014-05-12-a-breakfast-engagement.md

 ![Fred Wilson interviewed by Christina Warren](/files/engage_fw_and_cw.png){: .responsive}

-The event has been coming together very, very quickly and just this past Friday we confirmed that [Christina Warren](https://twitter.com/film_girl), Mashable's Senior Technology Analyst will host our one-on-one interview with Fred Wilson, high-profile blogger, venture capitalist and managing partner at Union Square Ventures.
+The event has been coming together very, very quickly and just this past Friday we confirmed that [Christina Warren](https://twitter.com/film_girl), Mashable's Senior Technology Analyst, will host our one-on-one interview with Fred Wilson, high-profile blogger, venture capitalist and managing partner at Union Square Ventures.
 We like to think that Fred Wilson is one of the people that "put the ideas of native advertising and consumer engagement on the map," and we know that Christina is going to hold his feet to the fire to give us the real scoop on what's coming next.

 ![Fred Wilson interviewed by Christina Warren](/files/engage_whos_there.png){: .responsive}